 Do your face and body tend to get much drier as the weather cools?
 Get armed and ready with a more gentle cleanser and a richer facial cream.
 Consider changing from a body wash designed to rid the skin of excess summer sweat and oils to one that helps retain moisture like Nu Skin’s Liquid Body Bar.
 You may want to consider switching your facial cleanser as well.
 For drier skin, we recommend giving ageLOC Gentle Cleanse and Tone a try.
 Are you used to exfoliating a lot in the summer to maintain your “glow”?
 You don’t have to stop exfoliation altogether, but consider less frequency or a more gentle formula.

 Yet another possibility is to add new products during the cooler months.
-Help facial skin retain moisture with a moisturizing mask (we like Creamy Hydrating Mask).
+Help facial skin retain moisture with a moisturizing mask (we like ageLOC rejuvenating mask).
 And even if you skimp in the summer, now is a great time to reintroduce your night cream.